 - Pay online with a 2.5% transaction fee

 - Visa/Mastercard credit card: A 2.5% transaction fee will be assessed on credit card payments.
 No transaction fee will be assessed if paying by debit card, electronic check, or mail.
-The fee will be assessed on the mandatory portion of license fee payments only.
+The fee will not be assessed voluntary donations or section membership dues.